 The voice of all your favorite cartoons, complete with the famous saying, “That’s all folks.”
 This grave is not exciting in its design but is a fun piece of Hollywood history

 This grave is for Carl Morgan Bigsby, who died in 1959.
-From what I can tell, he did not have anything to do with the rockets creation; it is a unique grave though.
+From what I can tell, he did not have anything to do with the creation of the rocket; it is a unique grave though.

 A massive and beautiful building is in the back left corner; the interior looks like something you would see in the Roman Empire.